Graphs

 • "icon": Each value box can have an individual icon.
 For all available icons see fontawesome.com.

 • "valueScalar": If the value box should display a value, this needs to be configured here.
 Valid valueScalar entries are scalar output symbols of the model, which are used in MIRO.
+The level of scalar variables or equations can also be displayed.
+To enable this, the joint symbol data _scalarsve_out must be specified under "additionalData".
 Names must be specified in lower case.

 • "prefix": Any string that is displayed before the value.
 If '+' is defined as a prefix, a '+' is appended to a positive value.
 If the value is negative, the sign automatically changes to '-'.